At least 36 killed in Hawaii wildfires as locals dive into sea to escape flames

 Officials said earlier that 271 structures were damaged or destroyed and dozens of people injured.

-Footage shows locals desperately jumping into the ocean as flames and smoke spreading to the harbour.
+Footage shows locals desperately jumping into the ocean as flames and smoke spread to the harbour.

 “We had to push off to escape the heat and ash.
 The harbour quickly filled with black smoke.
 We made it safe to Lanai,” Brantin Stevens, who filmed the video, said.